 As an entrepreneur, your online presence is everything these days.
 In lieu of bus bench ads and billboards, the new wave of advertising lies within your online representation.
-There is a ton of information you will need to become acquainted with in order come up with a great social media marketing strategy—and it can be intimidating.
+There is a ton of information you will need to become acquainted with in order to come up with a great social media marketing strategy—and it can be intimidating.
 I have been reworking my own online presence since I started my endeavors in personal branding almost 10 years ago.
 It definitely revolves around trial and error, and with today’s fast-changing methods, it’s imperative to keep up with modern tactics.

-Thankfully, there are a few strategies that I use that and proven to be fruitful, despite changing social media algorithms.
+Thankfully, there are a few strategies that I use that have proven to be fruitful, despite changing social media algorithms.
 It’s all about knowing the in’s and out’s of your personal brand and who your target audience is.
 Once you’ve narrowed down the basics you can incorporate an easy social media marketing strategy and a content blueprint that will help you expand your online presence.

 Step 1: Engage

 As of 2019, there are 2.77 billion people using social media.
 With such a large pool of users, how can anyone expect to stand out?
 The best and most consistent method that I have found is to engage— all the time.
 Think about it: if you had a brick and mortar business, wouldn’t you always have employees present to help their potential customers?
 It needs to be the same way online.
 Let people know you’re out there by consistently engaging with others who are partial to your niche.

 For example, I built my business as a personal branding expert and lifestyle blogger.
 In order to stay relevant, I continuously look for online material that focuses on these two niches and I engage.
 There are two specific methods that I use that are irreplaceable in the pursuits of a great social media marketing strategy.

 Gary V’s 1.80 Method